North Stradbroke Island Historical Museum

-The North Stradbroke Island Historical Museum is a museum founded in 1987 to present the history of North Stradbroke Island.
-It is found at 15-17 Welsby Street, in Dunwich on North Stradbroke Island.
+The North Stradbroke Island Museum on Minjerribah is a community museum founded in 1987 to present the history of North Stradbroke Island.
+It is found at 15–17 Welsby Street, in Dunwich on North Stradbroke Island.
 The museum comprises four buildings: the Dunwich Benevolent Asylum, the main building, the Herdsman's Hut, and a replica of the first Dunwich Post Office.
 The museum also contains archives with local documents and images.

 The museum contains the following exhibits: